-How should one deal with the past in the present?
+How should we deal with the past in the present?
 This question is a source of inspiration, but also of conflict.
-Just think of the debate about Black Pete and the slavery past, for example, or of discussions about new uses for empty churches.
-The dialogue about the choices to be made in this area touches upon issues surrounding identity and belonging.
-And time and time again, we witness how this involves emotional claims being laid on the past.
+Just think of the debate about Black Pete in the Netherlands, for example, or about new uses for empty churches.
+These discussions often touch upon issues surrounding identity and belonging.
+And every time we see emotional claims being laid on the past.

-Civilians of the 21st century will benefit from a better insight into the interplay of forces concerning interests and emotions surrounding traditions, museal collections and old buildings.
-Insight into the dynamics of heritage formation makes one 'heritage wise'.
-Heritage wisdom is the aggregate of competencies that enable people to take a critical stance towards heritage and to enter into the debate about it, by having an eye for the social dynamics around heritage and their own position in it.
-Heritage wisdom is an important competency not just for professionals, but for all of us.
+Today's society benefits from a better insight into the interplay between interests and emotions surrounding traditions, museum collections and old buildings.
+Such insight into heritage formation makes people 'heritage wise' and enables them to take a critical stance, having an eye for the social dynamics around heritage and their own position.
+Heritage wisdom is important not only for professionals, but for all of us.

-In order to attain a heritage-wise society, a team of researchers headed by Hester Dibbits is developing a new method: emotion networking.
-Emotion networking consists of two known concepts: emotions and networks.
-Emotion networks designate the varying feelings people experience when confronted with a particular heritage item, which may clash violently.
-So the two concepts combine into both a noun (emotion networks) and a verb (emotion networking).
-The verb underlines the practical aspect: emotion networking is an exercise that can provide insight into the complicated interplay of emotions and interests surrounding heritage.
-The researchers will scrutinise the relationship and the interaction between people among themselves and between people and heritage items, starting from a network approach inspired by the work of Bruno Latour and others.
-The intended aim is for the participants to notice changes in the internal relationships and to become (more) aware of the complex dynamics surrounding heritage.
+In order to attain a heritage-wise society, a team of researchers headed by Hester Dibbits has developed a new method: emotion networking.
+Emotion networks consist of the many, sometimes violently clashing, feelings people experience when confronted with a particular heritage item.
+Emotion networking is an exercise that can provide insight into these complicated interplays between emotions and interests.
+Starting from a network approach inspired by the work of Bruno Latour and others, the researchers scrutinize not only the relationships and interactions between people but also between people and heritage items.
+The intended aim is for the participants to notice changes in the relationships and to become (more) aware of the complex dynamics surrounding heritage.

 Emotions around religious heritage

-Last year, the research into emotion networks also found a place in the 'Towards Resilient Societies' route of NWA.
-This route gave a starting pulse to a theme programme focusing on young people: Youngsters in a Resilient Society (JOIN).
-As part of JOIN, the EmErEd (Emotion Networking Around Heritage in Educational Settings) project focuses on the development of an emotion networking method in heritage education.
-In this two-year research project, religious heritage will take centre stage.
-In a series of labs, we intend to investigate what will happen when pupils record the emotions surrounding a specific (heritage) item with their teacher and a heritage educator, and discuss these with them.
-Does such an exercise make the participants 'heritage wise'?
+As part of a theme programme focusing on young people a two-year research project on emotion networking and heritage education has been developed.
+In this project religious heritage takes centre stage.
+What happens when pupils list the emotions surrounding a specific (heritage) item and discuss these with their teacher and a heritage educator?
+Does such an exercise make the participants heritage wise?
 Does it give them insight into the dynamics around heritage and their own position?

-In the spring of 2018, Marlous Willemsen observed what happened during a series of emotion networking workshops around a replica of the cross from the Dutch televised passion play The Passionwith pupils and teachers from De Dreef (college for practical education, Amsterdam Southeast) as participants.
-In this phase, the main foci are visualisation, imagination, reflection, the presentation of the multitude of voices, and the shifts that may occur in people's positions.
-The partners involved are the Reinwardt Academy, Erasmus University Rotterdam (EUR), the National Centre of Expertise for Cultural Education and Amateur Arts (LKCA), Imagine IC, the Centre for Educational Services (CED-Group), Waag Society, and Museum Gouda.
+In the spring of 2018, for example, Marlous Willemsen observed what happened during a series of emotion networking workshops around a replica of the cross from the Dutch televized passion play The Passion.
+Participants were pupils and teachers from De Dreef, a college for practical education in Amsterdam Southeast.
+Focal points of the research project are visualisation, imagination, reflection, the presentation of the multitude of voices, and the shifts that may occur in people's positions.
+Partners involved are the Reinwardt Academy, Erasmus University Rotterdam (EUR), the National Centre of Expertise for Cultural Education and Amateur Arts (LKCA), Imagine IC, the Centre for Educational Services (CED-Group), Waag Society, and Museum Gouda.

-Recently, the research team received a KIEM scholarship (Knowledge Innovation Mapping) for the FloHaW project (Facilitated Interaction on Heritage and Wellbeing).
-The project examines if and how the method of emotion networking is attuned to educational instruments that have been developed abroad for and by the museal sector.
-At present, we are both preparing an international research application and developing a toolkit capable of transforming abstract concepts from the academic field to be applied in daily practice.
+In 2018, the research team received a KIEM scholarship (Knowledge Innovation Mapping) for the project Facilitated Interaction on Heritage and Wellbeing.
+The project examines if and how the method of emotion networking is attuned to educational instruments that have been developed abroad for and by the museum sector.
+The team is also developing a toolkit to help translate abstract concepts from the academic field to daily practice.
 The research team includes VU Amsterdam, the University of Amsterdam (UvA), University College London (UCL), Vinger.nl, and the Typhlological Museum in Zagreb.

 Courses for professionals and policymakers

-The concept of heritage wisdom answers to a specific need of professionals to look at heritage in a new, more dynamic way, and to engage in the dialogue about heritage in an inclusive manner.
-In collaboration with Imagine IC and some other partners, the Reinwardt Academy offers courses in heritage wisdom to professionals and policymakers, in answer to the abovementioned need.
-In these courses, emotion networks surrounding specific cases are recorded from a network perspective.
-The courses will help professionals and policymakers to become more conscious of the historical dynamics around heritage and of their own role in these dynamics.
+Professionals need to look at heritage in a new, dynamic way and engage in debates about heritage in an inclusive manner.
+That is why the Reinwardt Academy and Imagine IC offer courses in heritage wisdom, in which emotions surrounding specific cases are recorded from a network perspective.
+The courses help professionals and policymakers become more conscious of the historical dynamics around heritage and of their own role.

-On a regular basis, courses are also being offered to PABO students to enable future teachers to make their pupils heritage wise.
-At the same time, there is an active lobby for a firm embedding of heritage education in the new curriculum of primary and secondary schools.
-These efforts take place on the initiative of a group of heritage education consultants ('Vakoverleg Consulenten Erfgoededucatie').
-Heritage-wise pupils are aware of the fact that they are themselves capable of forming an opinion on the significance of traces from the past, and they are able to debate about it with others.
-The document representing our view on the subject (Heritage Education in the New Curriculum) is available here (in Dutch).
+On a regular basis, courses are offered to teacher training colleges to help future teachers make their pupils heritage wise.
+At the same time, a group of heritage education consultants is actively promoting a firm embedding of heritage education in the new curriculum of primary and secondary schools.
+Heritage-wise pupils are aware of the fact that they are themselves capable of forming an opinion on the significance of traces from the past.
+And they are able to debate about this with others.

 BA and MA programmes